Re-connecting the New Constitution to the Declaration of Independence.

 “the authority of the congress rested on the prior acts of the several states, to which the states gave their voluntary consent, and until those obligations were fulfilled, neither nullification of the authority of congress, exercising its due powers, nor secession from the compact itself was consistent with the terms of their original pledges.”

 The Articles were written by Burke to be a perpetual union of the states, which is the primary reason Madison conducted his cabal to eliminate the Articles, in secret.

 Madison’s constitution is also intended to be perpetual.

-In contrast to Madison, the new Constitution of the Liberty States of America embeds the set of Jefferson’s principles of government directly into the text of the Preamble, so that there can not be ambiguity about the meaning of the text.
+In contrast to Madison, the new Constitution of the Democratic Republic of America embeds the set of Jefferson’s principles of government directly into the text of the Preamble, so that there can not be ambiguity about the meaning of the text.

 By freely and voluntarily joining our state government into the union of Liberty States, we affirm that the National Government will be guided by the following principles:

 “…that all legitimate government authority is derived from the consent of the citizens governed…”

 “…that as the consequence of the sovereign authority of citizens, citizens have an inalienable natural right to immediately remove an elected representative from office upon a referendum of 51% of registered voters in a state…”

 “…that those governed by the laws and whose individual freedom is restricted by the laws should have the greatest say and consent in making of the laws…”